Sixth Form Entry

 To register, simply complete and return a copy of the Registration Form to the Admissions Office, together with the non-refundable £100 registration fee.
 The registration fee may be paid by cheque or BACS.
 For further advice on registration and for information regarding payment by BACS please contact the Admissions office: firstname.lastname@example.org 020 8979 9273.

-The closing date for registrations is 1 February prior to the September of entry.
+The closing date for registrations is 1 November prior to the September of entry.
+However, we may give consideration to late applications.

 Your registration will be acknowledged on receipt.